gonzalo-bulnes/qubes-mgmt-salt-user/README.md

 User Salt States for Qubes OS
 =============================

-A collection of user Salt states for Qubes OS.
+A collection of user Salt formulas for Qubes OS.

 - **Split-SSH** ([sources][split-ssh-src], [packaging][split-ssh-pkg])